Published on October 27, 2022

-In order to ensure 100% of profits are reinvested in the long term and to fulfill the company’s mission to fight against global warming while adopting the open-source model, we chose a legal structure which allows us to maintain these core principles, no matter the identity of shareholders.
+In order to fulfill the company’s mission to fight against global warming while adopting the open-source model, we chose a legal structure which allows us to maintain these core principles, no matter the identity of shareholders.

 A Société en Commandite par Actions (SCA) [a Partnership limited by shares] is a business organization, in which shareholders are divided into two categories :